 Get Started Early

-Black Friday is a week away and you haven’t done anything yet!
+The holidays are a week away and you haven’t done anything yet!
 You haven’t planned anything!
 It’s okay, we’re digital marketers.
 Everything we do is last minute, right?
 No, of course not.
 You plan every single move you make down to a task list parceled out to each member of your team, long before anything is ever needed.

 Okay, the truth is probably somewhere in the middle, if you’re lucky, and you have time to think about what you want to do.
 The truth of the matter is that the holidays are all about anticipation and the delight of the expected unknown.
 This is an opportunity for you to tease your audience with some of the cool content you plan to roll out or that coupon code we talked about earlier.
 You probably shouldn’t start teasing your Black Friday deals in July, but early is good.